Overview

 Accommodation: None

-After some final birding in the Desert National Park we drive east to Jodhpur (325km/5.5hrs) for your connecting flight back to Delhi.
+After a morning session birding in the Desert National Park, we drive east to Jodhpur (325km/5.5hrs) for your connecting flight back to Delhi.

 Included